kercheval/GradleCMPlugin/README.md

 }
 ```

-To set a comment and increment the version prior to writing a version
+*Example 10* To set a comment and increment the version prior to writing a version
 tag.

 ```